SuperHackio/GalaxyLevelEngine/README.md

 ## What is it?
 The Galaxy Level Engine is a low level engine for making SMG2 mods with.
 It provides a ton of functionality that you would otherwise not have.

-The latest version is GLE-V3
+The latest version is GLE-V3 (Patch 1)

 ### Primary features
 - Up to 8 Power Stars in the ScenarioSelect at once